-That level of muscle soreness (DOMS – or delayed onset muscle soreness) is rare if you’ve been working out for awhile, but when you first start an exercise program or change up your workout it’s a familiar feeling.
-Good pain, as we are prone to say.
+That level of muscle soreness (DOMS, or delayed onset muscle soreness) is rare if you’ve been working out for a while.
+When you first start exercising, or changing your workout, it’s a familiar feeling.
+(Good pain, as we weird people say.
+Good pain.)

 With every wince we are reminding ourselves that we are strong, determined and alive.